 How is the Collaborating States Initiative (CSI) advancing this work?Back to top

-Our goal is for SEL to be integrated with workforce preparation across all 50 states.
-Through our state partnerships, we launched the SEL and Workforce initiative in 2020, strategically supporting teams in eight states (Delaware, Kansas, Nevada, North Dakota, Ohio, Pennsylvania, Utah, Wisconsin), in partnership with our national collaborators (including John Bridgeland and his team at Civic, and Scott Solberg and his team at the Coalition for Career Development).
+Through our state partnerships, we launched the SEL and Career and Workforce Initiative in 2020, strategically supporting teams in eight states (Delaware, Kansas, Nevada, North Dakota, Ohio, Pennsylvania, Utah, Wisconsin) through a Community of Practice, in partnership with our national collaborators (including John Bridgeland and his team at Civic, and Scott Solberg and his team at the Coalition for Career Development).
+This work continues to expand across all 50 states.

 Employee social and emotional skills that are in demand from employers map to the social and emotional competencies